pratik2124/PowerBI_Ecommerce_Sales_Analysis/README.md

 + The YTD Profit has increased for the Consumer and Home Office segments, whereas it has decreased for the Corporate segment.
 + There has been a drop in YTD Quantity across all the segments.
 + The West Region has the highest Year to Date (YTD) Sales where south region has the lowest YTD Sales.
 + Standard Class shipping type has the highest YTD Sales and same day shippping type has the lowest YTD Sales.

+## Recommendations

++ There is a drop in YTD Profit for the corporate segment so company can explore potential cost-saving measures, pricing adjustments or targeted marketing strategies to improve profitability in this segment.